kevinolega/callcentertrainingtips/start.md

 [My lessons have already helped hundreds of Filipinos get hired in a call center](https://callcentertrainingtips.com/testimonials).

-I pay 100% of the website hosting, yearly domain registration, web tools, hardware and software needed to maintain the websites using my own money.

-I've been helping Filipinos get hired in a call center since 2005.
-That's fourteen years if you haven't considered the math.

-If you haven't already, [send me a message to say hi][1]!
+If you haven't already, [send me a message to say hi and introduce yourself][1]!

 I answer every question I receive on text, messenger, email or calls.